Tubestr/tubestr-ios/Docs/MultiDeviceImplementationPlan.md

 - **Recovery**: Parent nsec alone is sufficient to restore everything.
 If nsec is lost, recovery is not possible (accepted trade-off for cryptographic security)
 - **Device model**: Primary device for admin operations; secondary devices are read/share only.
 Any device can be promoted to primary.
 - **User flow**: Automatic vault creation for all new users
-- **MLS integration**: Each device gets a derived subkey for MLS group participation
+- **MLS integration**: Each device gets a derived Nostr subkey; the device itself must generate and retain its MLS key package (MDK generates MLS keys internally; no injected seeds)
 - **Child identity**: Children have their own npub/nsec keypairs, but parent signs all messages on their behalf (child attribution via `child_profile_id` + `child_pubkey` in payloads)
 - **Device linking (v1)**: Simple local QR - no Nostr approval flow.
 Physical proximity = trust.